-We are seeking hereunder to offer for subscription through private placement, unsecured subordinate bonds in the nature of debentures for inclusion as Additional Tier I capital of ICICI Bank.
-The Bonds being offered for subscription are in an aggregate principal amount of ₹ 15,000 million with a right to retain oversubscription.
+We are seeking hereunder to offer for subscription through private placement, unsecured, perpetual subordinate bonds in the nature of debentures for inclusion as Additional Tier I capital f ICICI Bank.
+The Bonds being offered for subscription are in an aggregate principal amount of ₹ 10,000 million with a right to retain oversubscription upto a total issuance amount of ₹ 30,000 million .
 The Bondholders shall be deemed to have notice of the Trustee Agreement and the Bonds are subject to the terms and detailed provisions of the Trustee Agreement and any application forms relating to the Bonds, in addition to the terms hereunder.
 The terms contained hereunder shall override and prevail in the case of any conflicts or repugnancy between the terms of the Trustee Agreement and the terms contained elsewhere in this Disclosure Document.
 The terms as contained in the application form for the Bonds shall prevail in the case of any repugnancy or contradiction of the same with the terms contained in the Trustee Agreement or in this Disclosure Document.